MadeleineHathorn/essays/README.md

 To say my wife is fair, feeds well, loves company,</br>
 Is free of speech, sings, plays, and dances well.</br>
 Where virtue is, these are more virtuous.</br>
-Nor from **mine own weak merits** will I draw</br>
+Nor **from mine own weak merits will I draw**</br>
 The smallest fear or doubt of her revolt,</br>
 For she had eyes, and chose me.
 No, Iago,</br>
 I’ll see before I doubt; when I doubt, prove;</br>
 And on the proof, there is no more but this:</br>
 Away at once with love or jealousy.

+ <p style="border:1px dashed crimson; padding:5px"><span style="font-family:times new roman"> Othello reveals his stubborness, therefore how easily Iago can wave . </span></p>

 <p style="background:linear-gradient(to bottom, #ff0000 5%, #006600 100%);">
  </p>
 [^1]: Hutchings, John.
 “Folklore and Symbolism of Green.”
 Folklore, vol. 108, 1997, pp. 55–63.
 JSTOR, http://www.jstor.org/stable/1260708.
 Accessed 26 Feb.
-2025. </br> - refers to green as poison
+2025. </br> - refers to green as poison:
+[^2]: someone who has nothing to lose